Aix (bird): Habitat

 Both species migrate from the northern parts of their respective ranges to winter in the south of the range.
 They inhabit quiet wooded streams and ponds.

 Description

 The two species are generally considered to be very attractive, particularly the multi-coloured drakes.
-The genus shows marked sexual dimorphism (differences between the sexes), with the females being smaller and less colorful.
+The genus shows marked sexual dimorphism (differences between the sexes), with the females being smaller and predominantly brown in colour.
+In both species, the males undergo an annual moult into eclipse plumage, during which time their feathers are temporarily replaced with less colourful ones.